ppreshant/flow_cytometry/README.md

 # How to run

 ## First time setup
-1. Setup git on your computer (if you haven't already) - [git helper]()
+1. Setup git on your computer if you haven't already - [git helper](https://rogerdudler.github.io/git-guide/)
-2. Please clone this R-python hybrid code into your computer with  the command `git clone https://github.com/ppreshant/flow_cytometry.git` or the `ssh` version of this (_which is more secure, and takes a couple mins extra setting up_)
+2. Please clone this R-python hybrid code into your computer with the command `git clone https://github.com/ppreshant/flow_cytometry.git` or the `ssh` version `git clone git@github.com:ppreshant/flow_cytometry.git` (_which is more secure, and takes a couple mins extra setting up, but I would recommend it - here's some [help](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)_).
+	- The same folder will hold your flow cytometry data and the outputs so it can get large.
+Choose the folder location accordingly.
 3. For the first time, run the steps in R to to load all the required packages `install.packages('tidyverse')` ; and do the same for -
 	- reticulate
 	- BiocManager